Mawhiba Classes

 What is meant by the Mawhiba Classes Program?

-Mawhiba Classes” is a program implemented in cooperation with the most important educational and teaching expertise from government and private schools that are selected according to distinguished standards and specifications in terms of infrastructure, teaching methods, assessment methods, learning methods, teacher qualification and training, to provide gifted students in the educational stages from the fourth grade of primary school to the third grade of secondary school with additional advanced curricula that are internationally accredited, in addition to the curricula approved by the Ministry of Education.
+Mawhiba Classes” is a program implemented in cooperation with the most important educational and teaching expertise from governmentpublic and private schools that are selected according to distinguished standards and specifications in terms of infrastructure, teaching methods, assessment methods, learning methods, teacher qualification and training, to provide gifted students in the educational stages from the fourth grade of primary school to the third grade of secondary schoolgrades 4 through 12 with additional advanced curricula that are internationally accredited, in addition to the curricula approved by the Ministry of Education.

-What are the targeted academic stages for entry into the programs?
+What are the academic grades targeted for the program?

 Who are the targeted students in the program?